nens/threedi-docs/source/e_results_analysis_tutorial.rst

 Introduction
 ------------

-In this tutorial, we are going to examine the results of a simulation.
-The schematization is pre build.
-The simulation results will be analysed using the :ref:`3Di Results Analysis plugin<mi_analysing_results>` in the :ref:`3Di Modeller Interface<mi_what_is>`.
-At the end of this tutorial, you have acquired some hands on expertise for analysing the movement of water within a 3Di model.
+In this tutorial, we explore how you can analyse simulation results using the :ref:`3Di Modeller Interface<mi_what_is>`.

-Our area of interest is Langaa, a small railway town located in central Denmark.
-Langaa is situated between raised agricultural lands to the western side and the Gudena River to the eastern side of the town.
+Our area of interest is Langå, a small railway town located in central Denmark.
+Langå is situated between raised agricultural lands to the west and the Gudena River to the east of the town.
 The urban area has a seperated sewer system.
-The wastewater sewer inclines towards a pumping station, and the rainwater sewer has two outlets close to the Gudena River.
-While this tutorial represents a real-world area, it is important to note that some processes have been simplified for the purpose of this tutorial.
+The wastewater sewer inclines towards a pumping station, and the stormwater sewer has two outlets close to the Gudena River.
+While this tutorial represents a real-world area, it is important to note that some processes have been simplified for the purpose of this tutorial and that the situations described in are hypothetical.

 Case study
 ----------

 Several houses located next to the Vaethvey road are vulnerable to flooding.
-Recently, the inhabitants living in 21, 23, 25, 27 en 29 have reported heavy inundation after a 40mm rainfall event.
+Recently, the inhabitants living in 21, 23, 25, 27 en 29 have reported heavy inundation after a 40 mm rainfall event.
 Vaethvey road 21-29 is our study area.
-Now the municipality wants to reproduce this inundation with a hydrodynamic model, to gain insight in the flood properties such as floodextent, floodvolume, and floodduration.
-The municipality als wants to know where the floodwater originates from.
-All this isight will help to come up with potential measurements.
+Now the municipality wants to reproduce this inundation with a hydrodynamic model, to gain insight in the flood properties such as flood extent, flood volume, and flood duration.
+The municipality also wants to know where the flood water originates from.
+All this insight will help the municipal government to come up with potential measurements.

 Learning objectives